Scanning multiple sites?Try Bulk Scanner →

 Best Notion Alternatives 2026

-Notion's free plan is limited to 7-day page history and can feel slow on large databases.
+Notion is everywhere in the teams building the sites we scan — it's become the default workspace tool for startups and small teams.
+But its free plan limits page history to 7 days and large databases can feel slow.
 The good news: Obsidian is 100% free for personal use with local-first Markdown storage.
 We compare all the top Notion alternatives — from privacy-first tools to powerful team wikis — so you can choose the right fit.

 💡 Free Pick: Obsidian is completely free for personal use — unlimited notes, local Markdown files, and a powerful graph view.
 No cloud account required, no data sent to third-party servers.